ContinuousEngineeringProject/ce-lib/CONTRIBUTING.md

 **Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
 The rest of the commit message is then used for this.

 ### Open a pull request
 We made a lot of progress.
 Good work.
 In this step we finally open a pull request to submit our additions.
-Open the [:project master repository](https://github.com/continuousengineeringproject/:repo/) on GitHub in your browser.
+Open the [Continuous Engineering Library master repository](https://github.com/continuousengineeringproject/ce-lib/) on GitHub in your browser.

 You should find a green button labeled with "New pull request".
 But GitHub is clever and probably suggests you a pull request in a beige box.